 Presented in partnership with the Smart Museum of Art at the University of Chicago; organized in coordination with Arts + Public Life, an initiative of UChicago Arts

 Artist Talk: Davies and Brown Jr. discuss the theory and contextual inspiration for Substantia Nigra, chronicling their previous recording efforts and the transition to live performance.
-In this talk, they describe their ideas behind the archetypal dichotomy of the Black Body and the Whites as central nodes of American industrialized identities.
-They also consider what is “coolness” and the potential of the liminal moment as a means of mapping a non-linear reality outside of the historical rhythms of modernity and the desiring White gaze.
+In this talk, they consider what is “coolness,” and describe their ideas behind the archetypal dichotomy of the Black Body and the Whites as central nodes of American industrialized identities.
 Lampo Annex, Monadnock Building, 53 W. Jackson Blvd. #1656.
-Friday, May 10, 6pm.
+Friday, May 10, 6 p.m.